|

 contaminants are mostly carbon based and come from misplaced hands, shoes

-not that long ago that people were allowed to smoke within a building and
+that long ago that people were allowed to smoke within a building and thus

 Carbon-based